Sharan505/kfc-clone/README.md

 ### Backend (`.env`)
 - `PORT` - Port number for the backend server (default: 5000)
 - `MONGODB_URI` - MongoDB connection string
-- `JWT_SECRET` - Secret key for JWT authentication

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments